-All Amex-issued cards, regardless of rewards program, come with ‘Amex Offers‘ which are immediate statement credits for hitting a spend target with a specific retailer.
+All Amex-issued cards, regardless of rewards program, come with ‘Amex Offers‘ which are immediate statement credits for hitting a spending target with a specific retailer.

-You may find that the best signup bonuses are not public—American Express regularly tweak their sign-up bonuses for Membership Rewards cards, and sometimes the best bonuses to be had are if you let another cardholder refer you.
-It is kind of like a reward for you for Amex not having to pay a partner for marketing.
+You may find that the best signup bonuses are not public.
+American Express regularly tweak their sign-up bonuses for Membership Rewards cards, and sometimes the best bonuses to be had are if you let another cardholder refer you.

 Summing up: is American Express Membership Rewards for you?

-Stowing your points away in Membership Rewards gives redemption flexibility, allowing you to transfer to programs at a later date once you have a firm plan for your points and not before.
+Stowing your points away in Membership Rewards gives redemption flexibility, allowing you to transfer to programs at a later date once you have a firm plan for your points.

-It can be helpful to place a value on flexibility when playing the points game, and given that Membership Rewards partners with KrisFlyer and Asia Miles, amongst others, this covers all the major alliances and domestic/Trans-Tasman options that you might want outside of Qantas.
+It can be helpful to place a value on flexibility when playing the points game.
+Given that Membership Rewards partners with Velocity, KrisFlyer and Asia Miles, among others, this covers all the major alliances and domestic/Trans-Tasman options that you might want outside of Qantas.